How To: Choosing Your Reception Venue

 As to be expected, the time at which you are having your reception will influence the pricing, food and drink consumption, and ultimately, the atmosphere of your reception.
 Here are some basic examples of reception times and their respective menu expectations:

 • Afternoon Tea: Similar to lunch, but with an old-fashioned and fancy flair.
-Menu items include a variety of hors d'oeuvres, finger sandwiches, and mini desserts like petit fours, éclairs, and other “snackable” delicacies.
-Cake is to be expected, as are hot and iced teas, but at mid-afternoon, guests will not be anticipating a full meal.
+Menu items include a variety of hors-d’oeuvres, finger sandwiches, and mini desserts like petit fours, éclairs, and other “snackable” delicacies.
+A cake is to be expected, as are hot and iced teas, but at mid-afternoon, guests will not be anticipating a full meal.
 Be aware that the connotation with tea parties is feminine, so the comfort and participation of male guests should be taken into account.

 • Dinner: This most expensive reception option is also the most classic and formal.
 This is where daughters and sons dance with their parents, bouquets and garters are tossed, and cake cutting is a ceremony in itself.
 Formal dinners start with a cocktail hour, a sit-down dinner, and then dancing, cake, and usually more dancing!